qb0C80aE/jobhunting/README.md

 # What's this?

-Recently, I've heard that now recruiters are picking up skilled engineers by checking a activity graph as known as a green lawn on theirGitHub profile page.
-So that I guess that if we write a job hunting message on the lawn as a canvas, recruiter will think that engineer is so cool, and contact you immediately.
+Recently, I've heard that now recruiters are picking up skilled engineers by checking an activity graph as known as a green lawn on their GitHub profile page.
+So that I guess that if we write a job hunting message on the lawn as a canvas, recruiters will think that engineer is so cool, and contact you immediately.

 Yes, just like this.